ndanielsen/intermediate-cli-git-github/materials/2-git-branch.md

 # Git Intermediate - Branching

-Let's dive into some more advanced topics on using git.

-These areas will include:

-- branch
-- merge
+Now we're going to dive into some workflow activites with git that including branching and merging.

 At this point, you should have forked and cloned to your local machine the github respository [Nicecream Icecream - Los Angeles's Finest Hipster Icecream Startup](https://github.com/ndanielsen/nicecream.github.io)

-### Protip
+**Protip**

 After the workshop, install [git-completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to make using git much easier.

 It requires modifying your `~/.bash_profile` or equivalent.

 ## Git Branches